kevintruong/til/Heap Memory Allocation.md

 An advanced discussion of these limitations is [[here|http://locklessinc.com/articles/calloc/]]

-What is realloc and when would you use it?
+## What is realloc and when would you use it?
 `realloc` allows you to resize an existing memory allocation.
-Using realloc you can request an existing allocation
+Using realloc you can request an existing allocation (todo)

-How important is that memory allocation is fast?
+## How important is that memory allocation is fast?
 Very!
 Allocating and de-allocating heap memory is a common operation in most applications.

-What is the silliest malloc and free implementation and what is wrong with it?
+## What is the silliest malloc and free implementation and what is wrong with it?

 ```C
 void* malloc(size_t size)